-Matt Lambert, World Cancer Research Fund Senior Health Information Officer, said:
+Matt Lambert, World Cancer Research Fund’s Health Information and Promotion Manager, said:

 Karen, 56, from Loughton, has experienced taste changes as a result of cancer.
 She said:

-Flavour & Nutrition can be ordered for free on World Cancer Research Fund website: Order today
+Flavour & Nutrition can be ordered for free on World Cancer Research Fund website: order here.

 For more information, please contact Annabelle Lane, Senior Media Officer at WCRF: